 Program on Science, Technology and Society at Harvard|

-Kellie Owens is a Visiting Research Fellow with the Program on Science, Technology, and Society (STS) at the Harvard Kennedy School of Government and a PhD Candidate in Sociology and Science in Human Culture at Northwestern University.
+Kellie Owens was a Visiting Research Fellow with the Program on Science, Technology, and Society (STS) at the Harvard Kennedy School of Government in the fall of 2015.
+She is currently a PhD Candidate in Sociology and Science in Human Culture at Northwestern University.
 Her current research examines changing risk management philosophies and practices in medicine, with a focus on American obstetrics.
-While at Harvard, Kellie is working on a related article on the boundaries of responsible knowledge in medicine.
+While at Harvard, Kellie worked on a related article on the boundaries of responsible knowledge in medicine.
 The article uses the case of electronic fetal heart rate monitoring during labor and delivery to explore how medical providers are reacting to data suggesting that monitoring technology is not improving health outcomes and may be leading to unnecessary interventions.

 Kellie’s larger dissertation project includes a comparative analysis of how the risk perceptions and management styles of American birth providers are influenced by their institutional, legal, and professional contexts.
 Through this research, she shows how risk countercultures in medicine complicate the common biomedical narrative suggesting that health risks are best managed through increasing surveillance and technological intervention.